Stephen Knapp CV

 This list does not include the many papers that he has written for his website that have been circulated and republished on other various websites, internet magazines, and through emails that circulate around the world.

 Through this means Stephen is also a regular contributor to the email magazine Vedantin of "Vedanta Today", reached at: email@example.com.
-For example, the September, 2011 issue included articles, "Finding Our Real spiritual Identity," and "How Can we see God."
+For example, the September, 2011 issue included articles, "Finding Our Real spiritual Identity," and "How Can we see God," and others.

 Lectures & Presentations